 Thank you for taking the time to read the following information.
-My office is a safe and peaceful place where you can meet with me to discuss any issue or concern that you are experiencing.
-Counseling services are confidential and voluntary.
+My office is a safe and peaceful place where you can openly discuss any issue or concern that you are experiencing.
+Counseling services are confidential (private) and voluntary.
 The counseling process focuses on growth and positive change when confronted with challenges and struggles.
+To make an appointment please send me an email.
+We can meet in peron or virtually during school hours.

 Support Services Offered: